 This bill amends existing laws to allow for collective bargaining over matters related to the use of artificial intelligence (AI) in the workplace, specifically within institutions of higher education and state agencies.
 It introduces new definitions for "artificial intelligence" and "machine learning," and mandates that employers must negotiate the adoption or modification of AI technologies that impact employees' wages or performance evaluations.
-However, employers are not required to bargain if the changes are part of routine updates by third parties that do not significantly affect employee conditions.
+However, employers are not required to bargain if the changes are minor updates made by third parties that do not significantly affect employee conditions.

-Statutes affected: Original Bill: 41.56.021, 41.80.020, 28B.10.550, 41.80.430
+Original Bill: 41.56.021, 41.80.020, 28B.10.550, 41.80.430

 Substitute Bill: 41.56.021, 41.80.020, 28B.10.550, 41.80.430